-The academy is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the academy.
-We follow the guidance set out in Annex C (KCSIE September 2016) Please refer to Delabole Primary School e-safety/online safety policy.
+The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
+We follow the guidance set out in Annex C (KCSIE September 2018) Please refer to Delabole School e-safety/online safety policy.

-All staff in the first instance should contact the SPOC (Single Point of Contact) within the school Mrs Sue Cox with any concerns.
+All staff in the first instance should contact the SPOC (Single Point of Contact) within the school (Sue Cox) with any concerns.